Auction-Nudge/wordpress/readme.txt

 = How Often Does Auction Nudge Update? =

 To reduce server load, Auction Nudge does not update every time it is loaded on your site.
-The tools update as follows:

-* Your eBay Listings – updates every 15 minutes
+The Your eBay Listings tool updates every 15 minutes.
-* Your eBay Profile – updates every 12 hours
-* Your eBay Feedback – updates every 12 hours

-These update times aim to optimise server resources by updating the most important feeds (i.e. those displaying active eBay items) more frequently than ones that change only occasionally (i.e. profile/feedback information).

 = How Is Such an Awesome Tool Free? =